yuliskov/SmartTube/README.md

 SmartTubeNext is developed single-handedly by Yurii; there is no larger team or company behind this.
 This is an open source, hobby project.
 Several others have helped with translations, some of which can be seen on [Github](https://github.com/yuliskov/SmartTubeNext/graphs/contributors), some have sent their translations directly to Yurii.
 There are also helpful people in the support chat.

 ## Build

+NOTE: OpenJDK 14 or older (!) is required.
+Newer JDK could cause the app crash!
-To build, install and run a debug version, run this from the root of the project:
+To build, install and run a debug version, run this commands:

 ```
 git clone https://github.com/yuliskov/SmartTubeNext.git